gc-da11yn/gc-da11yn.github.io/src/pages/en/transcript-checklist.md

 ---
 title: Transcript Checklist
 description: A tool to make sure you did not forget anything.
+toggle: liste-de-controle-des-transcriptions
 subject:
   - howTos
 tags: